 A dirty weld or a weld with high oxidation can cause contaminants to spread throughout the entire system and may cause a complete breakdown.
 The loss of time and money in such a case would be devastating.

-Although high-purity welding is ideal for any industry, there are certain industries which absolutely require high-purity welding due to the applications for which the metal tubing is being fabricated.
+Although orbital welding is ideal for any industry, there are certain industries which absolutely require pure orbital welding due to the applications for which the metal tubing is being fabricated.
 The semiconductor, medical device and aerospace industries are the most notable industries requiring high-purity welds.

 With larger projects where multiple and identical welds are required, orbital welding can save you a significant amount of time in many aspects of the operation.
 The results are lower overhead costs, higher-quality welds and shorter lead times.